****THIS IS A SPOILER FREE REVIEW!!! THIS REVIEW CONTAINS ZERO SPOILERS!!!****

 Hacksaw Ridge is the story of Desmond Doss, a religious conscientious objector in world war two who enlisted in the army and became a medic.
 Doss served in the Pacific theatre and earned the Medal of Honor for saving scores of his wounded comrades at the battle of Okinawa.
 The film, directed by Academy Award winner Mel Gibson, stars Andrew Garfield as Doss, with supporting turns by Hugo Weaving, Rachel Griffiths, Teresa Palmer, Sam Worthington, Luke Bracey and Vince Vaughn.

-Let's cut to the chase, shall we.
 The story of Desmond Doss is a fantastic story.
 Hacksaw Ridge is a bad film.
 I went to the theatre with high expectations for this movie, as the trailer and the background on Doss' story were pretty great.
 Sadly, Mel Gibson and his cast drop the ball in such a tremendous way that it is stunning how awful this film really is.

 The problems with Hacksaw Ridge are numerous, so let's start at the beginning.
 The casting of this film is flawed right off the bat.
 The film is a joint Australian/American production, but the cast is almost entirely made up of either Australian or British actors.
-Aussie and British actors are a fine lot, of that there is certain no doubt, but when you cast them in the role of Americans the cracks start to show.
+Aussie and British actors are a fine lot, of that there is no doubt, but when you cast them in the role of Americans the cracks sometimes start to show.
 Hugo Weaving is a great example.
 Weaving is a terrific Aussie actor, but in his role as Doss' father, he stumbles and staggers through the accent and the action like a newbie at the local community theatre.
 Weaving has one critical monologue and in it his accent goes in and out so often you think you are watching an exorcism.
-Sam Worthington is another glaring example of the lack of his acting dexterity.
+Sam Worthington is another glaring example of the lack of acting dexterity.
 Worthington blusters and poses his way through his role and does little more than mimic what he thinks an American accent sounds like.
 Obviously his ear is as bad as his acting.
-The accents and language of the foreign actors playing Americans feels so stilted they cause the performances of the cast to ring false throughout.
+The accents and language of the foreign actors playing Americans feels so stilted they cause the performances to ring false throughout.
 Were there no American actors available for these roles?

 The star of the film is Andrew Garfield, a fine British actor.
 Unlike his cast mates Garfield handles his American/Virginia accent well enough, but he too struggles to be believable in the film.
 Garfield has the right energy and physique to play Doss, a sort of slight and delicate man, but there are times when I literally though Garfield's Doss seemed mentally handicapped.
 Garfield made Doss into a dopey, doe-eyed simpleton.
-I don't know if Garfield did this intentionally or if it is just a habit of his, but he lets his tongue stick out a little bit of his mouth when he is trying to be sincere.
+I don't know if Garfield did this intentionally or if it is just a habit, but he lets his tongue stick a little bit out of his mouth when he is trying to be sincere.
 It looks like a deformity where his tongue is too big for his mouth.
 And especially when he has lovey-dovey stars in his eyes with his tongue sticking out, he actually looks mentally disabled.
 It is bizarre to say the least.

 I am not singling out Aussie and British actors alone for their sub-par work in Hacksaw Ridge, as the biggest casting error is unquestionably putting Vince Vaughn in the role of the Sgt.
 Howell.
-Vaughn is so mis-cast, and so dreadful in the role that it physically hurt me to watch.
-I like Vince Vaughn a lot, he is a very talented guy, but he is just so awful as Howell that it beggars belief.
-Vaughn's biggest problem is that he lacks any sort of gravitas, menace, toughness or vocal prowess to be able to handle what should have been the easiest role to cast.
+Vaughn is so mis-cast and dreadful in the role that it physically hurt me to watch.
+I like Vince Vaughn a lot, he is a very talented guy, but he is so awful as Howell that it beggars belief.
+Vaughn's biggest problem is that he lacks any sort of menace, toughness or vocal prowess to be able to handle what should have been the easiest role to cast.
 Vaughn also has a minor speech flaw where he swallows his "L's" which makes it difficult for him to project his voice with power.
 So vocally he is not grounded and instead gets his voice stuck up in his throat and upper chest cavity.
-This is why he has no gravitas to him in this role which desperately needed it.
+This is why he has no gravitas in this role which desperately needed it.
 In comparison think of Lee Ermey in Kubrick's Vietnam masterpiece Full Metal Jacket.
 Ermey doesn't have to strain his voice to be domineering as his voice is grounded and resonates from deep in his belly (or, more specifically, his balls, if you want to get all Drill Sergeant about it).

 The rest of the cast are all the usual war film stereotypes that we have seen a thousand times before.
 The scene where we are introduced to Doss' squad could have been taken from over a hundred other films about the same war or any other war for that matter.
 There's the tough guy, the good looking guy, the funny, guy, the dopey guy…you name it.
 Central casting got a workout filling all of these one dimensional roles.
 Which leads us to another major issue with Hacksaw Ridge…the script.